DIOLLIA/Ansible-workout/Configure_system_and_Ansible_setup.md

 Check that ansible is installed by
 `ansible --version`

 Check the config file directory path.
-By default Ansible will but configuration uder /etc/ansible/ansible.cfg
+By default Ansible will but configuration under /etc/ansible/ansible.cfg

 We will disable keys check for SSH connection.
 Open the file and make sure the parameter `host_key_checking` has `False` value